 Payment history is a significant factor in the evaluation of the borrower’s credit.
-DU considers the severity of the delinquencies (30, 60, 90, or more days late), the length of time since the delinquencies, and the number of accounts that were not paid as agreed.
+DU considers the severity of the delinquencies (30, 60, 90, or more days late), the length of time since the delinquencies, and the number and type of accounts that were not paid as agreed.

 A payment history that includes bills that are 30 days or more past-due, or a history of paying bills late as evidenced by a number of accounts with late payments, will have a negative impact on the borrower’s credit profile.
 The amount of time that has elapsed since an account was delinquent is an important factor included in the evaluation of the payment history.
 For example, a 30-day late payment that is less than three months old indicates a higher risk than a 30-day late payment that occurred several years ago.

 DU evaluates how well a borrower manages debt for all types of installment loans such as mortgage, auto, unsecured, and student loans.
 Research has shown that borrowers with no active installment accounts represent a higher risk than borrowers who have active installment accounts.

 The establishment, use, and amount of revolving credit a borrower has available are important.
 Trended credit data is used to evaluate the borrower’s ability to manage revolving accounts.
 A borrower who uses revolving accounts conservatively, meaning low revolving credit utilization or regular payoff of revolving balance, is considered lower risk.
 A borrower whose revolving credit utilization is high or who has low available revolving credit is considered higher risk.